-Ok, so now you have a Host Africa hosted cPanel server, now what ?
+So, you have a HOSTAFRICA hosted cPanel server, now what?

-cPanel is a web-based control panel where you can manage what you need to host a website with all the extra’s like email, ftp accounts and DNS. cPanel is easy to keep up to date as long as you don’t try to modify the way it works or overload it with non-standard plugins.
+cPanel is a web-based control panel where you can manage everything you need to host a website, including convenient extras like email, FTP (File Transfer Protocol) accounts, and DNS (Domain Name Systems).
+It’s easy to keep up to date as long as you don’t try to modify the way it works or overload it with non-standard plugins.

 With cPanel you can:

 - Install content management systems (CMS) like WordPress or Joomla

 - Upload or Download files or images